 Scroll down to see photos of this in action:

-EAL displays around the school showing what countries our pupils come from and the languages they speak and what festivals are celebrating around the world each month.
+EAL displays around the school: showing what countries our pupils come from and the languages they speak as well as what festivals are celebrated around the world each month.

 Chesswood is a fully inclusive school where every child is encouraged to feel a part of the school community.
 The school offers a socially and culturally supportive environment where children are proud to be a part of the school they attend.
 For pupils who are learning English as an additional language, this includes recognising and valuing home language(s) and background.
 As a school, we are aware that bilingualism is a strength and that pupils with English as an additional language (EAL) have a valuable contribution to make: both to class learning and to the wider school community.
 Encouraging EAL children to feel that they are valued and integral members of our school inspires self-esteem and motivates children to achieve their full potential.

 In line with the whole school curriculum policy, the following drivers and principles underpin everything we do in EAL at Chesswood:

 At Chesswood, we believe that all children should have full and equal access to the curriculum.
 Feeling fully integrated into the school community ensures that children have a sense of security and self-confidence, which, in turn, helps them to progress with their learning.
 The teaching assistant for EAL provides in-class support where needed as well as planning and running small intervention groups outside of the classroom.
 These are based on the needs of EAL children within a year group and are planned and delivered in liaison with class teachers and the EAL subject leader.
 The aim is to enable EAL children to meet their full academic potential so that they can move on to high school feeling confident and motivated for the next stage of their education.

 Creativity Confidence Competence